 Taxis are cheap and plentiful.
-It’s an easy way to get around.
-Probably your best option if you choose to stay in town, don’t have a scooter and have opted for a non-residential immersion.
+It’s an easy way to get around and even cheaper if you take a motorbike taxi.

 The smartest way to travel, we have a couple of local friends who would happily drive you around the island, collect you from the airport, take you to local hotspots, if you don’t fancy walking.
-Expect to pay around 300 rupiah to get to the airport.
-Our drivers can also arrange trips to the Gili Islands.
+Expect to pay around 350,000RP to get to the airport.
+Our drivers can also arrange trips around Bali or to the Gili Islands.

 What to eat